strewm/strewm/README.md

 ### Hi there 👋

+Former medical school hopeful, turned software engineer.
+Happy to be here, and excited to grow.

 <!--
 **strewm/strewm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.